jonlives/knife-spork/README.md

 The `skip_berkshelf` directive is a temporary flag added in [#138](https://github.com/jonlives/knife-spork/issues/138) to allow Berkshelf functionality to be optionally bypassed until Berkshelf 3 support has been added to knife-spork per [#85](https://github.com/jonlives/knife-spork/issues/85).
 It simply removed the :Berkshelf constant from the namespace used by knife-spork.

 #### Bump Comment
-The 'bump_comment` directive tells spork to always prompt the user for a comment reguarding the changes to this version of the cookbook.
+The 'bump_comment` directive tells spork to prompt the user for a comment reguarding the changes to this version of the cookbook.
 This comment will be appended to the CHANGELOG.md file along with the new version # and the user name.
 This can also be done with the "--bump_comment" on the command line.
-NOTE:  See bump_tag & bump_commit under the Git plug-in
+NOTE:  The bump_comment & bump_commit directives under the Git plug-in, allow spork to take this comment and use it as a git commit message.

 #### JSON Options
 The `json_options` directive allows you to tell spork to pass options to [pretty_generate](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/json/rdoc/JSON.html#method-i-pretty_generate) to control the format of the resulting json